Do you agree with the saying that “Love is blind?”

 He replied,” I am not blind.
 I was acting, because if she knew l could see her ugliness it would have pained her more than her disease.
 So I pretended to be blind.
 She was a very good wife.
 I only wanted to keep her happy.”

-I am not advocating for ‘unwise tolerance’, but there are some things where we need ‘blind wisdom’.
+I am not advocating for ‘unwise tolerance’, but there are times when we need ‘blind wisdom’.
 It will definitely come in handy in some situations.
-With best wishes, Mercy Karumba
+To read more posts by Mercy, click HERE

 Photo credit: Bijanstudio